sociomantic-tsunami/ocean/relnotes/meta.feature.md

   `ocean.core.Traits.isTypedef`, returning enum instead of plain boolean and thus allowing to distinguish between typedef keyword case and struct-based emulation if that is needed in generic code.

+* `ocean.meta.AliasSeq`

+  New module which matches Phobos `AliasSeq` and is intended to replace `ocean.core.Tuple` eventually.
+Currently only contains `AliasSeq` definition itself and no other utilities.